Skip to main content

 )

-Defaults & Suggestions
+Defaults & suggestions

 If you'd like to pre-fill data in the form, you have two options.
 The first is to use the default parameter.
 This will both pre-fill the field, and act as the default value in case the user leaves the field empty.